 Sex Offender Registration Removal

 Many individuals who have to register as a sex offender mistakenly believe that the requirement to register as a sex offender automatically goes away after a period of time if you stay out of trouble, and for some offenses this is true.
-But for juvenile offenses and many of the more serious adult offense you have to file a petition to a judge and give notice to the prosecutor to request the removal of this requirement.
-For other adult offenses you can ask to have the requirement lifted in as little as 10 years, which again requires a petition be filed with the Court.
+However, for juvenile offenses and many of the more serious adult offense you have to file a petition to a judge and give notice to the prosecutor to request the removal of this requirement.
+For other adult offenses, you can ask to have the requirement lifted in as little as 10 years, which again requires a petition be filed with the Court.

 Given the current political climate surrounding sex offenders and sex offender registration, those who seek registration removal need to present a strong case that shows that they pose little to no threat to the community.
 Poorly drafted petitions with little to no documentation to support them are unlikely to help the person seeking removal of this invasive, burdensome requirement.